-Wine and health is a very important topic that we want to cover more.
+Wine and health is a very important topic to us, so we want to cover it more.
 We have started covering this with our article on 'Why drinking less but better wine?', where we discuss calories in wine, how many units are in a glass or bottle of wine and provide some tips on better drinking habits, some actions you can take towards a healthier drinking.
 Have a look and let us know what you think!

 This time it is about wine intolerances including sulphites and allergies.